|

 ancient civilizations, such as Phoenicians, Etruscans, Greeks and Romans, from where they were made to where there was demand.

-for the transport of wine, oils and the like, to the far flung corners of the Greek world.
-Ancient amphora have been discovered at archeological sites on land and on the ocean floor throughout the
+refined for the transport of wine, oils and the like, to the far flung corners of the Greek world.
+Ancient amphora have been discovered at archeological sites on land and on the ocean floor

 |